Growing Zones: 7-10 outdoors(hardy down to 10℉) 7-10 outdoors

 Planting & Care

 Fuzzy kiwi plants (Actinidia deliciosa 'Hayward') are one of the easiest to grow, and most hardy varieties available.
-These fast growing plants reach a mature height/width of 20-30 feet, produce gorgeous flowers and succulent fruit.
+These fast growing plants produce gorgeous flowers and succulent fruit.
 The male and female plants cross pollinate and produce fruit that is packed with vitamins and antioxidants.
 These plants are recommended for USDA growing zones 7-10 and perform best in full and partial sunlight.

 Location: Place your plants in an area with well draining soil, that preferably gets morning sun and afternoon shade.
 Though kiwi plants prefer full to partial sun, young plants cannot tolerate scorching heat.
 Keep this in mind when choosing your location.
 In order to get fruit, you will need to plant both a female and male for cross pollination.
 Male and female flowers are grown on separate plants.
 Male plants will flower often but will not produce fruit.